EXCLUSIVE! Eve McDowell opens up about her stalking nightmare ahead of documentary release

 Through gripping first-hand accounts, the film paints a raw and unfiltered picture of the psychological and emotional toll endured by those who have faced relentless stalking.

-Goss.ie spoke to Eve McDowell who was stalked by Igor Lewandoski when studying at the University of Galway.
+Ahead of the documentary’s release, Goss.ie spoke to Eve McDowell, who was stalked by Igor Lewandoski when studying at the University of Galway.

 The terrifying ordeal culminated in her stalker breaking in to her home with a hammer and assaulting her housemate.